Inositol

 - For side effects caused by lithium: 6 grams of inositol has been taken daily.

-- For a grouping of symptoms that increase the risk of diabetes, heart disease, and stroke (metabolic syndrome): 2 grams of a certain form of inositol (isomer myo-inositol) has been taken twice per day for one year.
+- For a grouping of concerns that increase the risk of diabetes, heart condition, and stroke (metabolic syndrome): 2 grams of a certain form of inositol (isomer myo-inositol) has been taken twice per day for one year.

-- For a type of anxiety marked by episodes of intense fear (panic disorder): 12-18 grams of inositol has been taken daily.
+- For a type of stress marked by episodes of intense fear (panic imbalance): 12-18 grams of inositol has been taken daily.

 - For preventing preterm birth: 2 grams of a certain form of inositol (isomer myo-inositol) plus 200 mg of folic acid has been taken twice daily throughout pregnancy.
 1100 mg of myo-inositol plus 27.6 mg of another form of inositol (isomer D-chiro-inositol) and 400 mg of folic acid has been taken daily throughout pregnancy.